Do you want to edit faster?

 As you can tell from the title, it’s confirm edit on release and in this post I’m going to explain exactly how it works and whether you should enable it in your Fortnite settings.

 Also, I’m going to discuss some of the problems it has, and comparing it to another popular method Fortnite players use to increase the speed of their edits.

 So make sure you read this whole post.

 How confirm edit on release works

-To properly understand confirm edit on release, we must first look at how to edit the usual way:
+To properly understand confirm edit on release, we must first look at how to edit the standard way: